What is valacyclovir hydrochloride?

 Where can I find more information about valacyclovir hydrochloride?

-- Recommendations on the HIV-related uses of valacyclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of valacyclovir hydrochloride, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 The above Patient Version drug summary is based on the following FDA label(s): Tablet (film-coated).
 The Patient Package Insert includes information for people taking valacyclovir hydrochloride.